zalando-nakadi/fahrschein/README.md

 Exception handling while streaming events follows some simple rules

- - `IOException` and its subclasses are treated as temporary failures.If an `IOException` occurs while opening the initial connection, it is considered a temporary failure.Library will automatically recover from this type of failure by retrying processing attempt after time interval specified by the `BackoffStrategy`.
+ - `IOException` and its subclasses are treated as temporary failures.If an `IOException` occurs while opening the initial connection, it is considered a temporary failure.
+The library will automatically recover from this type of failure by retrying the processing attempt after time interval specified by the `BackoffStrategy`.
  - If `listener` throws `RuntimeException` streaming of events will be aborted.
 User is responsible for handling these exceptions.
  Library code itself will not throw `RuntimeException`s.
  - Exceptions in other client methods are not automatically retried

 ## Backoff Strategies

-Fahrschein supports different exponential backoff strategies when streaming events.
-All backoff values are configurable when passing your own instance in `StreamBuilder#withBackoffStrategy(BackoffStrategy)`.
+Fahrschein supports different exponential backoff strategies.
+All backoff values are configurable when passing your own instance in `StreamBuilder#withBackoffStrategy(BackoffStrategy)` and `NakadiClientBuilder#withPublishingRetryAndBackoffStrategy(PublishingRetryStrategy, BackoffStrategy)`.

 * `ExponentialBackoffStrategy` - Base implementation for exponential backoff without jitter.
 Initial delay is 500ms, backoff factor 1.5, maximum delay 10min, with no limit on the maximum number of retries.
 * `EqualJitterBackoffStrategy` (default) - extends `ExponentialBackoffStrategy` with the same defaults.
 For each delay it takes half of the delay value and adds the other half multiplied by a random factor [0..1).
 * `FullJitterBackoffStrategy` - extends `ExponentialBackoffStrategy` with the same defaults and multiplies each delay by a random factor [0..1).

-## Retries and exception handling for event publishing

-Fahrschein does not have sophisticated mechanisms for retry handling when publishing to Nakadi yet.
-The recommended way to handle exceptions when publishing is to create a retry-wrapper around the `NakadiClient.publish` method.

-In case of a partial success, Fahrschein will throw an `EventPersistenceException`, which is allowed to be retried.
-In case of validation errors - which are complete failures, and should not be retried - it will throw an `EventValidationException`.

-The exception also has the `BatchItemResponse`s included, as returned from Nakadi in the same order as your input.
-They also contain the event-ids of the failed events, a `publishingStatus` (failed/aborted/submitted), the step where they failed and a detail string.
-If your application keeps track of event-ids, this allows it to resend only the failed items later.
-Otherwise, you can correlate the failed events based on their position in the sequence.

-Recommendation: Implement a retry-with-backoff handler for `EventPersistenceException`s, which, depending on your ordering consistency requirements, either retries the full batch, or retries only the non-successful events.

 ## Stopping and resuming streams